-Each of Messrs.
-French, Appling, Canon, Griffin and Jackson received an award of 966 restricted shares on May 5, 2015, and each of Messrs.
-Lane and Solcher received an award of 988 restricted shares on November 3, 2015, under the Main Street Capital Corporation 2015 Non-Employee Director Restricted Stock Plan (the "Non-Employee Director Plan"), which will vest 100% on May 2, 2016, the day of the Annual Meeting since the prior day is not a business day, provided that the grantee has been in continuous service as a member of the Board through such date.
-These amounts represent the grant date fair value of the 2015 stock awards in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the date of grant.
+(2) Each of Messrs.
+French, Appling, Canon, Griffin, Jackson, Lane and Solcher received an award of 964 restricted shares on May 3, 2016 under the Main Street Capital Corporation 2015 Non-Employee Director Restricted Stock Plan (the "Non-Employee Director Plan"), which will vest 100% on May 1, 2017, the day of the Annual Meeting since the prior day is not a business day, provided that the grantee has been in continuous service as a member of the Board through such date.
+These amounts represent the grant date fair value of the 2016 stock awards in accordance with FASB ASC Topic 718 based on the closing price of our common stock on the date of grant.
+Dividends paid on restricted stock awards are reflected in the grant date fair value and, therefore, are not shown in the table.
 Pursuant to SEC rules, the amounts shown exclude the impact of any estimated forfeitures related to service-based vesting conditions.
 These amounts may not correspond to the actual value that will be recognized by our directors upon vesting.
 Each of Messrs.
-French, Appling, Canon, Griffin and Jackson had 966, and each of Messrs.
-Lane and Solcher had 988, unvested shares of restricted stock outstanding as of December 31, 2015.
+French, Appling, Canon, Griffin, Jackson, Lane and Solcher had 964 unvested shares of restricted stock outstanding as of December 31, 2016.
 Please see the discussion of the assumptions made in the valuation of these awards in Note M to the audited consolidated financial statements included in the annual report accompanying this proxy statement.

-The compensation for non-employee directors for 2015 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
-That cash compensation consisted of an annual retainer of \$150,000, and an additional \$30,000 retainer for the Lead Independent Director.
+The compensation for non-employee directors for 2016 was comprised of cash compensation paid to or earned by directors in connection with their service as a director.
+That cash compensation consisted of an annual retainer of \$165,000, and an additional \$40,000 retainer for the Lead Independent Director.
 Non-employee directors do not receive fees based on meetings attended absent circumstances that require an exceptionally high number of meetings within an annual period.
 We also reimburse our non-employee directors for all reasonable expenses incurred in connection with their service on our Board.
-The chairs of our Board committees and members of the Audit Committee received additional annual retainers for 2015 as follows:
+The chairs of our Board committees and members of the Audit Committee received additional annual retainers for 2016 as follows:

-• the chair of the Audit Committee: \$25,000;

-members of the Audit Committee: \$10,000;

-• the chair of the Compensation Committee: \$15,000; and

-• the chair of the Nominating and Corporate Governance Committee: \$10,000.
+- the chair of the Audit Committee: \$30,000; - members of the Audit Committee: \$12,500; - the chair of the Compensation Committee: \$17,500; - members of the Compensation Committee: \$7,500; - the chair of the Nominating and Corporate Governance Committee: \$12,500; and - members of the Nominating and Corporate Governance Committee: \$5,000.